bpetit/blog/content/posts/how-to-build-a-private-iaas-piece-by-piece.md

     I don't use libvirt networks to configure ovs bridges, it would be proper to do so.
     As I said in the introduction, this setup lacks a lot of features to be nice, I'll improve it step by step ;)

-Feel free to comment !
+Feel free to contact me or comment on any social media listed below.